Four Things NOT to Do When you are Arrested

 When most people are arrested, they cannot think straight.
 Facing a criminal charge can be terrifying, especially for individuals who have never faced charges or had to interact with law enforcement in this capacity.
 The interactions that occur at the time of one’s arrest are critical, and the actions and statements that the individual makes during them can play pivotal roles in the ultimate outcome of his or her case.

-If you have been arrested for an alleged criminal offense, work with an experienced criminal defense attorney who can guide you through the next steps of the criminal justice process.
-Keep the following in mind before and after you begin to work with your attorney:
+If you have been arrested for an alleged criminal offense, work with an experienced criminal defense lawyer who can guide you through the next steps of the criminal justice process.
+Keep the following in mind before and after you begin to work with your lawyer:

 Do Not Resist Arrest